Publications/Abstracts

 planar domain using thermal methods is examined.
 The void could

-represent a defect in the material, or it could be a feature which is supposed to
+represent a defect in the material, or it could be a feature that is supposed to

 be present, e.g., a conduit, whose location or geometry is to be assessed.